icecc/icecream/README.md

 installed to a chroot environment for executing the compile jobs in the environment fitting to the environment of the client.
 This requires that the icecream daemon runs as root.

-If you do not set ICECC\_VERSION, the client will use a tar ball provided by the daemon running on the same machine.
-So you can always be sure you're not tricked by incompatible gcc versions - and you can share your computer with users of other distributions (or different versions of your beloved SUSE Linux :)

 Cross-Compiling using icecream
 ------------------------------------------------------------------------------------------------------------